The signs of an abusive relationship are easy to spot when you know what to look for.

-Well, some of them can be, but the two pathologies are completely different and only seldomely overlap (only around 5% of the times says Lundy).
+Well, some of them can be, but the two pathologies are completely different and only seldom overlap (only around 5% of the time, says abuse researcher Lundy Bancroft).

-Most abusers indeed do have a conscience, but use entitlement, objectification or made up excuses to work around it.
+Most abusers indeed do have a conscience, but use entitlement, dehumanization, or made-up excuses to work around it.

 Indeed abusers do answer for their actions outside of the relationship.
 It’s just with their partners that they make an exception.